 Did you know that your landlord’s homeowner’s insurance policy does not cover any of your personal belongings in case of an emergency?
-If a fridge goes out, the basement floods, or someone breaks in and steals your TV, the landlord most likely won’t be the one paying for your stuff.
-This is a great reason to have renter’s insurance, which can cover all of your personal belongings.
-We often don’t think of having renter’s insurance because as non-permanent residents, it just doesn’t seem like we have that much or that what we have is even worth the money.
-But if your house burns down and you loose everything at once?
-That can add up.
-The great thing is, renter’s insurance can cost less than $10 a month, and can be bundled with your car insurance.
-If you plan on renting, consider the benefits of having renter’s insurance.
+If your fridge goes out, the basement floods or someone breaks in and steals your TV, the landlord most likely won’t be the one paying for your stuff.
+This is a great reason to have renter’s insurance, which can cover all of your personal belongings depending on your coverage.